 The costs of cochlea implantation are significant and unfortunately may be prohibitive.
 Unfortunately, most medical aids do not contribute significantly to the device cost and our provincial government does not as yet provide this service as a part of state health care

 Gears for ears is a non-profit entity that may be approached for assistance in trying to cover the cost shortfall between device cost and medical aid contribution

-The DCIP is also a non-profit company and we try to assist where possible with school fees where therapy is included.
-Applications are considered on an individual basis, are subject to funds available and will be limited to a fixed amount per patient per year.
+The DCIP is also a non-profit company with funds kindly donated to us by the Hear Always Foundation Trust (HAFT) as well as Akusia (Italian NPC for patients with hearing loss).
+We try to assist where possible and applications are considered on an individual basis, are subject to funds available and will be limited to a fixed amount per patient per year.

 Therapy will have to be individualized according to patient needs.
 Adults would require less input and younger children perhaps much more than the average but your child’s treatment plan will be tailored to their needs and be discussed every step along the way